Contributing#

 The following requirements for naming branches helps to streamline development.
 They help core developers know what kind of changes any given branch is introducing before looking at the code.

-Once you have implemented new changes and committed them, you push your branch, which uploads your changes to the repository.
-These changes are only visible in the branch that you just pushed.
+Once you have implemented new changes and committed them, push your branch with this command:

 git push -u origin <new branch name>